Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/listProcess_en.md

 | ---------- | ------- |---------------- | ------- | -------------- |
 | detail    | Bool |   not   | { detail: true }     | whether to display details   |

->Note:
+**Note:**

-> The optional parameter filterObj supports the AND, the OR, the NOT and exact matching of some fields in the result, and the result set is filtered.
+The optional parameter filter supports the AND, the OR, the NOT and exact matching of some fields in the result, and the result set is filtered.

 ##RETURN VALUE##